-Here you find some resources and links from my presentation „How to build great products – Product Discovery and Design Thinking at Corporate Scale“ from MobX Berlin, September 2016.
+Here you find some resources and links from my presentation „How to build awesome products – Product Discovery and Design Thinking at Corporate Scale“ from MobX Berlin (2016), Design Shapes (2018) and World Usability Congress (2018).

 Images and charts